-The Governors regularly review budget, forecast and cash flow projections to ensure that the School will continue to meet its day to day working capital requirements.
-Net Current Assets are positive at the year-end date and current assets are well managed.
-Long term financial forecasts are reviewed on a termly basis taking changing external and internal factors into consideration.
-Whilst the impacts of the coronavirus pandemic are now receding, continuing cost-of-living matters and potential political change result in uncertainty and the Governors have considered various scenarios over the coming months and years, and have modelled the resulting net surpluses and impact on cashflow of each scenario within long term financial forecasts.
-The balance sheet position at the year-end is strong and various measures could be taken to mitigate potential adverse factors.
-In light of this information, the Governors believe that the School will be able to continue to operate for the foreseeable future.
-The Governors consider that there were no material uncertainties over the School's financial viability and are satisfied that it is appropriate to continue to prepare the accounts on a going concern basis.
+The Governors regularly review budget, forecast, and cash flow projections to ensure that the School continues to meet its day-to-day working capital requirements.
+Net Current Assets are positive at the year-end date, and current assets are well managed.
+Long-term financial forecasts are reviewed on a termly basis, taking into account changing external and internal factors.

+With ongoing cost-of-living pressures and recent political changes creating some uncertainty, the Governors have considered various scenarios for the coming months and years.
+They have modelled the resulting net surpluses and impacts on cash flow within long-term financial forecasts.
+The balance sheet position at the year-end is strong, and various measures are available to mitigate potential adverse factors.

+In light of this information, the Governors believe that the School will continue to operate for the foreseeable future.
+They are confident that there are no material uncertainties regarding the School's financial viability and are satisfied that it is appropriate to continue preparing the accounts on a going concern basis.